-Hippocrates said, “Let thy medicine be thy food”, and that sentiment has never been more relevant than now.
-As citizens stock up on groceries in preparation for social distancing or even sheltering-in-place, it’s useful to know what kinds of food pack a punch in terms of boosting the immune system and promoting optimal health.
+Hippocrates said, “Let thy medicine be thy food,” and that sentiment has never been more relevant than now.
+As citizens stock up on groceries in preparation for social distancing or sheltering-in-place, it’s useful to know what kinds of food pack a punch to boost the immune system and promote optimal health.

 As with any diet, the nutritional choices you make right now should focus on an abundance of vitamins, minerals and antioxidants while committing to healthy protein sources.
-Remember that certain micronutrients prepare you to fight infection: iron, zinc and vitamins E, D, C, B and A. As grocery lines grow and shelves go bare, it’s also important to factor in which foods are non-perishable and accessible.
-While it might be tempting to comfort yourself through carbloading or sugar-rushing, these choices won’t serve you in terms of physical strength and vitality.
+Remember that certain micronutrients prepare you to fight infection: iron, zinc and vitamins E, D, C, B and A. As grocery lines grow and shelves go bare, it’s important to determine which foods are non-perishable and accessible.
+While it might be tempting to comfort yourself through carb loading or sugar-rushing, these choices won’t serve you in terms of physical strength and vitality.

 Below, we’ve compiled a list of foods that will support your immune system and overall health in the wake of Covid-19.